 What It Costs

-Students will be responsible for their regular IU tuition, as well as fees related to student teaching and practicum coursework.
-Students are also responsible for travel and living expenses during their stay; these costs vary depending on the country you choose to visit.
-Grants and scholarships are available for students who want to participate.
+See our country and program pages for location and program specific cost breakdowns for IU Bloomington, Guest, and Partner Students.
+Students will be responsible for their regular IU or campus tuition, as well as fees related to student teaching and practicum coursework.
+Students are also responsible for travel and living expenses during their stay.
+These costs vary depending on the country you choose to visit.

 We aim to make our program as accessible and affordable as possible.
 For IU Bloomington students, scholarships are available.
 For Guest and Partner Campus students, we recommend reaching out to your Overseas or Study Abroad Offices at your institution for financial aid and scholarship information.
 We can also work with you to identify national scholarships.